Greek Yogurt Nutrition, Benefits, Risks and Side Effects - Dr. Axe

 Ad

-Unprocessed, fermented dairy products are beneficial for gut health because of the probiotics (“good bacteria”) they provide, assuming dairy proteins are not an issue for you.
+Unprocessed, fermented dairy products are beneficial for gut health because of the probiotics (“good bacteria”) they provide.
 The live cultures active in Greek yogurt usually include bacteria S. thermophilus (St) and L. bulgaricus (Lb), which are responsible for its characteristic sour or tangy taste.

 Benefits of adding probiotic foods to your diet can include enhanced nutrient absorption, improved digestion, reduced constipation and diarrhea, and even protection against problems related to colon damage.